 The most common organizations that offer issuing databases are government entities like the Internal Revenue Service (IRS).
 Other organizations include those who issue public records, such as when somebody registers to vote or becomes involved in the court system.
 Utility and telephone companies are also considered issuing sources.

 Issuing databases are different from authoritative databases.
-Authoritative sources also hold important personal information, but they don’t create or issue it.
-Instead, they simply pull information from issuing databases.
+Authoritative data sources also hold important personal information, but they don’t create or issue it.
+Instead, they pull information from issuing databases.
 Authoritative sources include credit bureaus (e.g., Experian, Equifax, and TransUnion), financial institutions, and other data aggregators.

 How identities get corrupted despite issuing and authoritative databases